scramjetorg/transform-hub/README.md

 Our hub is based on node.js, so you need to install node.js and npm, which is the default package manager for node.js.
 We will guide you step by step through the installation process.

-There are several installations you need to perform to get the hub up and running, and even more to start developing with us.
+There are several installations you need to perform to get STH up and running, and even more to start developing with us.
 You may already have some of these below installed, but we will show you how to install them anyway.

 - nvm
 - node.js